Kingston Pike: Route

 Kingston Pike is a five-lane road that runs westward for approximately 20 mi from the L&N tracks just east of Alcoa Highway to the divergence of US 70 and US 11 in the Dixie Lee Junction community just across the Knox-Loudon county line.
 East of the L&N tracks, Kingston Pike continues into the Fort Sanders and downtown areas as Cumberland Avenue.
 This road continues to just west of its intersection with U.S. Route 441 (US 441, locally known as Henley Street).
 There, the street splits into eastbound Main Street and westbound Cumberland Avenue.
 US 11 and US 70 follow US 441 for several blocks before veering eastward into East Knoxville.
 West of Dixie Lee Junction, US 70 continues westward to Kingston, while US 11 veers southwestward to Lenoir City.

 The westernmost Kingston Pike street address is the now-demolished Court Cafe building (13110) at the county line, and the easternmost is the Metron Corporation (2309).
 The two-block section of road between the county line and the US 70/US 11 split is typically considered Kingston Pike, although its businesses (e.g., Dixie Lee Nursery and Dixie Lee Fireworks) have "Highway 11 East" street addresses.
 US 70 west of Dixie Lee Junction is sometimes casually referred to as Kingston Pike or Kingston Highway, although its street addresses simply use "Highway 70 East."
 Before major highway construction in the 1960s, Kingston Pike followed a more winding route beyond Bearden, as evidenced by the numerous sideroads named "Old Kingston Pike."
 On some maps, Hines Valley Road, which intersects US 70 at Eaton Crossroads (just north of Lenoir City), is referred to as "Old Kingston Pike."

 Along with US 70 and US 11, Kingston Pike is part of State Route 1 (SR 1).
-Kingston Pike runs roughly parallel with a merged stretch of Interstate 40 (I-40) and I-75, which passes just to the north.
+Kingston Pike runs roughly parallel with a merged stretch of Interstate 40 and Interstate 75, which passes just to the north.
 Along with Knoxville and Farragut, communities linked by Kingston Pike include Sequoyah Hills, West Hills, Bearden, Ebenezer Mill, and Concord.